Controversial rapper also claims that some people who criticise her have been playing 'the race card'.

 “I don’t want to say yes or no, ’cause I know he’s been doing his ting from time,” she replied.
 “I’m a big fan of Stormzy.
 He’s got a different type of talent.
 I think everyone shines brightly in their own individual way.”

-Visit the official site: //itv.com/xfactor Honey G is fighting for her place in the competition… and with the X Factor Grand Finale just weeks away, the pressure is on!
+Visit the official site: http://itv.com/xfactor Honey G is fighting for her place in the competition… and with the X Factor Grand Finale just weeks away, the pressure is on!
 Here, Honey G takes on California Love by 2Pac as she makes her bid to wow the Judges.

 After Honey G suggested that some people criticising her have been playing “the race card”, Sloth countered: “I think it’s the mannerisms.
 Going from being yourself and just a normal person to going into character and being Honey G. Like the body language, some of the terminology that you use.
 I think people feel that you don’t use that in everyday life and that’s where the conflict is.
 I don’t necessarily think it’s a race thing.”